Self-Test for Breath Alcohol

 The amount of alcohol in your blood reaches its highest

-level about 60 minutes after drinking.
+level about 60 minutes after you drink.
 But food in your stomach may

 increase the amount of time it takes for the blood alcohol to reach its highest